Than on a surfboard out at sea

 Flyin' by on the Hawaiian roller coaster ride

-It mainly features the adventures and antics of the eccentric and mischievous titular duo of Lilo Pelekai, an orphaned Hawaiian human girl who loves hula, surfing, horror, B-movies, photography of tourists (especially the overweight), and Elvis Presley; and her "dog" Stitch, an illegally-made, genetically-engineered, blue-furred, koala-like alien creature originally called Experiment 626 who was initially made to cause intergalactic chaos and destruction before he met her.
-They live together in Kokaua Town, a small Hawaiian town on the island of Kauaʻi, with their equally quirky ʻohana, a Hawaiian term for a concept of extended family.
+It mainly features the adventures and antics of the eccentric and mischievous titular duo of Lilo Pelekai, an orphaned Hawaiian human girl who loves hula, surfing, horror and sci-fi B-movies, photography of tourists (especially the overweight), and Elvis Presley; and her "dog" Stitch, an illegally-made, genetically-engineered, blue-furred, koala-like alien creature originally called Experiment 626 who was initially made to cause intergalactic chaos and destruction before he met her.
+They live together in Kokaua Town, a small Hawaiian town on the island of Kauaʻi, with their equally quirky ʻohana, a Hawaiian term for a concept of the extended family.
 Their unique family primarily includes Lilo's overstressed but understanding older sister and legal guardian Nani, Stitch's four-eyed Mad Scientist/"Evil Genius" creator Dr. Jumba Jookiba, a one-eyed, three-legged, Earth-loving, effeminate alien called Wendy Pleakley, and Stitch's many genetic experiment "cousins" who were also created by Jumba.

 The original film was a surprise and much-needed critical and commercial success for Disney; in the era when the first film was released, their feature animation studio wasn't doing so well after the Disney Renaissance ended in 1999.
 Upon the film becoming a hit, Disney quickly went to work on making a whole bunch of sequel material and marketed the living hell out of Stitch, which resulted in him becoming Disney's first iconic animated character of the 21st century.